-- 1. The portfolio contained on average 11.15% investments that are on the Exclusion list as result of the application of the applicable exclusion policy.
+- 1. The portfolio contained on average 2.47% investments that are on the Exclusion list as result of the application of the applicable exclusion policy.
 Unless sanctions stipulate specific timelines, exclusions apply within three months after the announcement.
 If selling is not possible for liquidity reasons, then buying is not allowed.
-Once selling is possible at a reasonable price, holdings will be sold. - 0 companies in portfolio are in violation of the ILO standards, UNGPs, UNGC or OECD Guidelines for Multinational Enterprises and hence are a part of the Enhanced Engagement program. - 3.
-2.68% of the holdings in portfolio had an elevated sustainability risk profile. - 4.
-88.18% of the companies (on average) held a neutral or positive SDG score.
-Overall the average SDG score of the sub-fund was 81.53 based on the internally developed SDG framework. - 5.
-0.00% of the companies (on average) held a high or medium negative SDG score (-2 or -3) based on the internally developed SDG framework. - 6.
-The sub-fund invested 18.34% of its assets In green, social, sustainable and/or sustainability-linked bonds.
+Once selling is possible at a reasonable price, holdings will be sold. - 2.
+0.00% of the holdings in portfolio was in violation of the ILO standards, UNGPs, UNGC or OECD Guidelines for Multinational Enterprises. - 3.
+93.53 % of the assets (on average) was invested in investments holding a neutral or positive SDG score based on the internally developed SDG framework. - 4.
+The sub-fund invested 19.18% of its assets In green, social, sustainable and/or sustainability-linked bonds.